 Proposed Change: (edits to existing FPP text in track changes)

 2.4.2.6.
 Floating Orifice Gates (FOGs).
-FOGs (1, 4, 7, 10).
+FOGs 1 and 10 will be operated (4 and 7 closed).
 Inspect fish fallout fence for debris buildup, holes, etc.

 Comments:

 2/7/19 FPOM FPP Meeting: Conder asked whether just closing 4 and 7 (keeping 1 and 10 open), would be sufficient to maintain criteria.
 Looking at the graphs below indicates 1 and 10 see higher passage.
 Peery said that fish that pass through 1 and 10 would just shift over to the adjacent larger entrance at the spillway and powerhouse, respectively.
 Peery will inquire with Holdren on whether keeping 1 and 10 open would alleviate the concern with criteria.
 He will provide that information to FPOM for follow up at next week’s FPOM meeting on 2/14.